 Here is a look at each of the five elements that give the VMOST analysis its name.

-Vision encompasses ideas that summarize where a business sees itself in future.
+Vision encompasses ideas that summarize where a business sees itself in the future.
 Where will it operate?
 Which target audience will it serve?
 How will it position itself against the competition?
 What does the business want to be known for?

 The answers to these questions should inspire and challenge the business do to better without being completely unattainable.

-Mission is the series of steps which guide a business to carrying out its vision.
+Mission is the series of steps that guide a business to carrying out its vision.
 To change old and outdated ways of operating, missions must be adopted from senior management down to the entry-level employee.

 Objectives define whether a mission has been accomplished, usually quantified in the form of key performance indicators (KPIs).
-To maximise the chances of meeting certain objectives, businesses can adopt the SMART goal attainment strategy.
+To maximize the chances of meeting certain objectives, businesses can adopt the SMART goal attainment strategy.

 In other words, is the objective:

 Tactics encompass the specific, low-level actions that are taken for strategies to be fulfilled.
-If we return to the example of the taxi company, possible tactics for expanding into 5 new cities might include:
+If we return to the example of the taxi company, possible tactics for expanding into five new cities might include: